tandibar/ng-rollbar/README.md

 Now every exception will be tracked by Rollbar.

+### Do not load

+If you are developing Apps which sometimes get deployed in an environment without internet access (yes, theses places still exist) than you might want to disable the whole loading process of rollbar:

+    myApp.config(function(RollbarProvider) {
+      RollbarProvider.deinit();
+    });

+Now whenever you call a Rollbar function you will just get a log message and no script will be loaded.

 ### Custom

 If you need to manually trigger calls to Rollbar you can inject Rollbar where needed